 Suboxone and Treatment

 At Boardwalk Recovery, we are compassionate about the pain of opioid withdrawals.
 We also understand the health dangers of relapsing on drugs such as Fentanyl, OxyContin, heroin, and others.
-Our recovery and outpatient treatment options are designed to promote long-term abstinence and relapse-prevention.
+Our recovery and outpatient treatment options are designed to promote long-term abstinence and relapse prevention.

 We employ only the most qualified doctors and medical staff to determine the psychological and medical needs of all those seeking our services.
-Whether you are looking for treatment of opioid addiction for yourself or loved one, we can answer any concerns you have with regards to MAT, both its pros and cons.
+Whether you are looking for treatment of opioid addiction for yourself or a loved one, we can answer any concerns you have with regards to MAT, both its pros and cons.